WillemPaling/RAA/README.md

 install_github("RAA","willempaling")
 ```

-And finally you are ready to load it.
+And finally you are ready to load i t.

 ```
 library(RAA)